The UK’s decision to leave the European Union will have a huge impact on local government in Wales.

 Leaving the EU and developing new legislation, trade deals and funding arrangements for Wales will be a huge and complex challenge.
 It is one that will take a number of years to negotiate and deliver.

-During this time our EU Office will continue to provide a strong voice in Europe to champion the needs of our local councils and the communities which they serve.
+During this time the WLGA will continue to provide a strong voice in Europe to champion the needs of our local councils and the communities which they serve.

 Link: European Commission